 To access the CICS Interface, link-edit the compiled modules with the CICS CLI stub and preprocessor stub.

-The runtime code, which supports preprocessor programs executing in a CICS environment, recognizes the status of each conversation and maintains Teradata sessions across pseudo-conversational boundaries.
+The runtime code, which supports preprocessor programs executing in a CICS environment, recognizes the status of each conversation and maintains database sessions across pseudo-conversational boundaries.
 When the pseudo-conversation ends, the runtime code releases all of the associated resources.

 Communication between the preprocessor program and the CICS Interface occurs in the following manner: